rawdamental/clickstream/readme.md

 ```

-When using the tracking pixel please provide the DATA- attributes in the src URL.
+When using the tracking pixel please provide the DATA-* attributes in the src URL.

 ```html
 <img height="1" width="1" style="display:none" src="https://embracecontext.com/p.gif?token=XXX&event[example]=Foo">
 ```
 ### Available data fields by API

-Currently these are the available datafields in the API, for further information about the API see our Swagger documenatation.
+Currently these are the most common datafields in the API, for further information about the API see our [Swagger documenatation](https://rawdamental.github.io/clickstream-api/).

 | Name | Example | Info |
 | ------ | ------ | ------ |